speudusa/csharp-web-development-wiki/Class-2-(ControlFlow-&-Collections).md

 ### Class 2 Topics That Require Careful Attention

 1. Encouragement: Point out that learning a second coding language is usually easier than learning the first.
-The students already know how to use loops and conditionals, so applying them in Java is just a matter of recognizing the different syntax.
+The students already know how to use loops and conditionals, so applying them in csharp is just a matter of recognizing the different syntax.
-    1. Ask the class to give some examples of similarities or differences for conditionals and loops in Java vs. other coding languages.
+    1. Ask the class to give some examples of similarities or differences for conditionals and loops in csharp vs. other coding languages.
 1. The "fallthrough" aspect of ``switch`` statements is not always obvious and should be reviewed.
 However, do not sink too much time into this, since the students will use ``if/else`` statements much more often than ``switch``.
 1. Ask the students to explain the difference between ``while`` and ``do...while`` loops.
 1. Review how to use ``break`` and ``continue`` statements within loops.